HidehikoKondo/AnimalFace/iOS/AnimalFace/Pods/Target Support Files/Pods-AnimalFace/Pods-AnimalFace-acknowledgements.markdown

    limitations under the License.

+## NendSDK_iOS

+Copyright 2017 F@N Communications, Inc. All Rights Reserved.

+## NendSDK_iOS_MediationAdapter

+Copyright 2017 F@N Communications, Inc. All Rights Reserved.

 ## TwitterCore

 Copyright Twitter, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Twitter Kit Agreement located at https://dev.twitter.com/overview/terms/twitterkit and the Developer Agreement located at https://dev.twitter.com/overview/terms/agreement.
-OSS: https://dev.twitter.com/twitterkit/open-source-licenses
+OSS: https://github.com/twitter/twitter-kit-ios/blob/master/OS_LICENSES.md

 ## TwitterKit

 Twitter Kit: Copyright Twitter, Inc. All Rights Reserved.
 Use of this software is subject to the terms and conditions of the Twitter Kit Agreement located at https://dev.twitter.com/overview/terms/twitterkit and the Developer Agreement located at https://dev.twitter.com/overview/terms/agreement.
-OSS: https://dev.twitter.com/twitterkit/open-source-licenses
+OSS: https://github.com/twitter/twitter-kit-ios/blob/master/OS_LICENSES.md

 ## nanopb